taosdata/TDengine/docs/en/08-operation/18-dual.md

    taosx replica diff [id [db....]]
    ```

-  This command outputs the difference between the subscribed offset in the current dual-replica synchronization task and the latest WAL (not representing row counts), for example:
+  This command outputs the difference between the subscribed offset in the current active-active replication task and the latest WAL (not representing row counts), for example:

    ```shell
    +---------+----------+----------+----------+-----------+---------+---------+------+